What to See in Pisa Beyond the Tower

 Battistero di San Giovanni

-The Baptistery of San Giovanni is a beautiful domed structure located in the Piazza dei Miracoli, very close to the Leaning Tower.
+The Baptistery of San Giovanni is a beautiful domed structure located in the Piazza dei Miracoli, close to the Leaning Tower.
 Also constructed in the 12th century, the Baptistery was built to offer the sacrament of baptism.
-It is a tall building that reaches around 55 meters (180 feet) high and is the largest baptistery in Italy.
+It is a tall building that reaches around 55 meters (180 feet) high and is the largest baptistry in Italy.
 A tour of the interior reveals a beautiful and simple design with a clear focus on the sacrament.
-Take the stairs to the top for an aerial view down into the baptistery and out at the impressive Pisa Cathedral.
+Take the stairs to the top for an aerial view down into the baptistry and out at the impressive Pisa Cathedral.

 Duomo of Santa Maria Assunta

-The Pisa Cathedral, known as Cathedral of Santa Maria Assunta, was founded in the late 11th century.
+The Pisa Cathedral, known as the Cathedral of Santa Maria Assunta, was founded in the late 11th century.
 At the time, Pisa reached its most powerful point in history as a wealthy maritime city.
-As such, the exterior of the cathedral was a display of that wealth and was constructed with Arabic, Classical, Byzantine and Lombard-Emilian influences.
-The interior of the cathedral is equally breathtaking.
-Walk through the domed arches and marvel at the paintings adorning the walls that date back to the 16th & 17th century.
-One of the most famous features of the cathedral is the pulpit by Giovanni Pisano which is intricately carved with the story of the life of Christ.
+As such, the exterior of the cathedral was a display of that wealth and was constructed with Arabic, Classical, Byzantine, and Lombard-Emilian influences.

 Cathedral of Santa Maria Assunta, Pisa